autocrossblog/autocrossblog_astro/src/content/post/2007/2007-10-23-project240zcom-and-the-car-are-for-sale.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
-author: chris
+author: "chris"
 publishDate: 2007-10-23T03:09:58+00:00
+updateDate: 2024-10-09T13:21:54-05:00
+url: "2007/project240zcom-and-the-car-are-for-sale"
+excerpt: "At one point I listed the car and website for sale"
 title: "Project240z.com and the car are for sale!"
-excerpt: "At one point I listed the car and website for sale"
-url: 'project240zcom-and-the-car-are-for-sale'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-10-09T13:21:54-05:00
 ---

 With my <a href="https://www.corvettez06.org">recent acquisition</a> I'm going to have to clear out the garage of all of my Datsun parts and cars to make room for a few other vehicles.